dr3amy3gg/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7 write a script that creates a file named exactly "\*\\'"Best School"\'\\*$\?\*\*\*\*\*:)" containing the text 'Best School' ending by a new line
 8 write a script that write into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists it should be overwritten, and if not, create it
 9 write a script that duplicates the last line of the file iacta
-10 write a script that deletes all the regular files (not directories) with a .js extension that are prsent in the current directory and all its subfolders
+10 write a script that deletes all the regular files (not directories) with a .js extension that are present in the current directory and all its subfolders